 Castos are also pretty generous with features across their pricing structure.
 Since your hosting is unlimited from the get-go, the only real reason you’d want to upgrade is to access some video features.

 These include automatic podcast re-publishing to YouTube, as well as the option to host video podcasts.
 While these are great bonuses, you can certainly still survive with the cheapest plan.

-The real selling point of Castos, however, is sheer ease of use.
+The real selling point of Castos, however, is the sheer ease of use.
 Think about it.
-If you’re already using WordPress there’s absolutely no need to learn the ins and outs of a new platform, or create complex workflows.
+If you’re already using WordPress there’s absolutely no need to learn the ins and outs of a new platform or create complex workflows.

 Plus, you have the ability to take advantage of all the other WordPress plug-ins out there in tandem with Castos.
 This fact in itself makes running a podcast as a standalone business a walk in the park.